Learn More About The Booklice

 Commonly found amongst old books and booklice bite to feed on fungi and the paste used in binding.
 They do not have preference for a main habitat and survive in places as long as it has high level damp and moist conditions.
 You can even find these tiny insects in the cracks and crevices of your property walls.
 Various effective ways to prevent booklice in Singapore and control booklice infested areas are available.

-Ultimately Professional Pest Control Services is your best bet to get rid of Booklice in Singapore permanently.
+Getting a Professional Pest Control Services is your best bet to rid of your booklice problem permanently.

 Lifecycle, Diet & All

 The lifecycle is compose of four nymphal stages.
 They lay their eggs in minutes into nooks or on foliage.
 The baby booklice emerge in a small, flightless form, just like the adult.
 The egg can take 21 days before it hatches.

 The adult can give birth to up to 50 eggs, depending on the environment.
 It takes at least 110 days for an egg to develop into a full functioning adult.
 During this period, these nymphs typically molt for six times before reaching their full adulthood.
 The total booklice lifespan of adult is rarely six months.

 The booklice size range is approximately 1mm – 2mm in length.
 This species of insect have soft bodies, their head are prominent, neck between the head and thorax is fairly narrow.
 Most of a their bodies composes of their abdomen.

 Their colour on the other hand, can vary from transparent, white, grey or brown.
 Some species have two pairs of wings while others have none, easily mistaken for bedbug nymphs and vice versa.

 The Booklice Dietary